HKUSTDial/EllieSQL/README.md

 │   │   ├── sql_generation/     # SQL generation modules
 │   │   ├── post_processing/    # Post-processing modules
 │   │   └── base.py             # Base classes for modules
-│   ├── router/                 # Implementation of Routers
+│   ├── router/                 # Implementation of various routers
 │   ├── sft/                    # Data preparation for SFT and implementation of SFT │   ├── dpo/                    # Data preparation for DPO and implementation of DPO │   ├── pipeline.py             # Pipeline management for processing queries